jscarle/vue3-turnstile/README.md

 ### Customization

-Global defaults passed to the plugin apply to every widget.
-Values can also be defined through Vite environment variables, allowing configuration per
+Global defaults passed to the plugin apply to every widget but are overridden by environment variables.
+Component props take precedence over both.
+If an option is omitted the component falls back to Vite environment variables, allowing configuration per deployment:
-deployment:

 ```env
 VITE_TURNSTILE_SITEKEY=your-site-key